-Set of risk drivers 1 Set of risk drivers 2 Set of risk drivers 3 Key risk criteria RKR prominent underlying key risk 1 RKR prominent underlying key risk 2 RKR prominent underlying key risk 3 (1) Importance of the affected system or dimension of the system No need to mark this one (2) Magnitude of adverse consequences x x (3) Likelihood of adverse consequences x (4) Timing of the risk X X (5) Ability to respond to the risk X X The cross-'X' analysis serves to describe the conditions under which RKR key risk 1 could become severe The cross-'X' analysis serves to describe the conditions under which RKR key risk 2 could become severe The cross-'X' analysis serves to describe the conditions under which RKR key risk 3 could become severe depends on your RKR context and how you framed this in your discussions over the last 3 years and in your final text.
-So, it is important to understand here that severity condition levels are relative to other levels within a RKR but are not necessarily meaningful across the RKRs; we do not intend in this figure to harmonise H-M-L definitions across the RKR.
-The figure legend warns against such comparisons, and panel B will be explicit on that point.
-Note that there is also a column (column I) in the synthesis table (excel sheet) that asks for precision, if available in the RKR assessment text, on any specific temperature level a given set of conditions refers to;

-- Keep in mind that the idea here is just to provide a summary understanding of your assessments, not to develop another one or enter too much complexity.
-So, as much as possible, do not enter too much into new questions raised by this exercise (methodological, but also maybe conceptual; broadly applicable conditions versus specific circumstances; etc.); - Time horizon: the teams agreed to try reporting in the synthesis table on risk conditions in mid-century (~2050) and end-century (~2100), and possibly on risks that are already considered severe.
+- The basic idea is to attribute a level (High-Medium-Low) to Warming, Exposure/vulnerability and Adaptation conditions.
+For Adaptation, and given the fact that literature is often thin on this element, please only use High-Low to simplify things.
+Except for warming (see below), the definition of these levels critically depends on your RKR context and how you framed this in your discussions over the last three years and in your final text.
+So it is important to understand here that severity condition levels are relative to other levels within a RKR but are not necessarily meaningful across the RKRs; we do not intend in this figure to harmonize H-M-L definitions across the RKR.
+The figure legend warns against such comparisons, and Panel B will be explicit on that point.
+Note that there is also a column (column I) in the synthesis table (excel sheet) that asks for precision, if available in the RKR assessment text, on any specific temperature level a given set of conditions refers to; - Keep in mind that the idea here is just to provide a summary understanding of your assessments, not to develop another one nor entering too much complexity.
+So as much as possible, don't enter too much into new questions raised by this exercise (methodological, but also maybe conceptual; broadly applicable conditions vs. specific circumstances; etc.); - Time horizon: the teams agreed to try reporting in the synthesis table on risk conditions in mid-century (~2050) and end-century (~2100), and possibly on risks that are already considered severe.
 Column J in the synthesis table helps you report on the time horizon associated with a given set of severity conditions (present-day, mid-century, end-century).
-We will then see which information to display and how, given the figure is already quite busy; - Generic versus specific conditions: most of the RKR teams highlight various sets of severity conditions depending on whether the global scale or specific areas/sectors/groups of population are considered, that is, broadly applicable versus specific.
+We'll then see which information to display and how, given the figure is already quite busy; - Generic vs. specific conditions: most of the RKR teams highlight various sets of severity conditions depending whether the global scale or specific areas/sectors/groups of population are considered, i.e. broadly applicable vs. specific.
 We need to report on this granularity.
-In the figure, we will use stars to distinguish between broadly applicable (one star) and specific (two stars) set(s) of severity conditions.
-Specific contexts cannot be explained in the figure, but they are in the RKR texts.

-- For warming condition levels: given that we consider the end of the century, High refers to RCP8.5 (~4.4°C GMST), Low to RCP2.6 (~1.6°C GMST) and Medium to intermediary climate scenarios; - Exposure and vulnerability condition levels: level definition will depend on the way you framed this in your RKR, but should reflect conditions by the end of this century.
-These levels need to be meaningful at the level of your RKR (along with text) but not necessarily across all RKRs (variable definitions); - Adaptation condition levels: the choice has been made here to stick to a simple approach distinguishing High (i.e., at/near maximum potential) and Low (i.e., continuation of today's trends) adaptation.
-These levels need to be meaningful at the level of your RKR (along with text) but not necessarily across all RKRs (variable definitions); - Confidence level: as reported in your text; High (H), Medium (M), Low (L); - Traceability: it is critical that we ensure the sets of severity conditions are derived from the RKR assessment texts.
-That is why it is important to fulfil the 'traceability' column of the table above, along with each set of conditions.
+In the figure we'll use stars to distinguish between broadly applicable (1 star) and specific (2 stars) set(s) of severity conditions.
+Specific contexts cannot be explained in the figure, but they are in the RKR texts. - For warming condition levels: given that we consider the end of the century, High refers to RCP8.5 (~4.4°C GMST), Low to RCP2.6 (~1.6°C GMST), and Medium to intermediary climate scenarios; - Exposure and vulnerability condition levels: level definition will depend on the way you framed this in your RKR, but should reflect conditions by the end of this century.
+These levels need to be meaningful at the level of your RKR (along with text) but not necessarily across all RKRs (variable definitions) - Adaptation condition levels: the choice has been made here to stick to a simple approach distinguishing High (e.g. at/near maximum potential) and Low (i.e. continuation of today's trends) adaptation.
+These levels need to be meaningful at the level of your RKR (along with text) but not necessarily across all RKRs (variable definitions); - Confidence level: as reported in your text; High (H), Medium (M), Low (L); - Traceability: that is critical that we ensure the sets of severity conditions are derived from the RKR assessment texts.
+That is why it is important to fulfill the "traceability" column of the table above, along with each set of conditions.